-We returned to Loki later for a nightcap, another hit of that rye bread Ice cream and, finally , a taste of hákarl, that fermented shark.
-Hákarl is made from the Greenland shark, which is poisonous due to high levels of urea.
-The traditional method involves placing shark meat in a shallow grave, letting it ferment in place for 6 to 12 weeks, and then hanging it to dry for several months.
-It’s an acquired taste and, just like Eyglo’s grand-dad did, the tradition it to follow it up with a shot of Brennivin.
+We returned to Loki later for a nightcap, another hit of that rye bread Ice cream and, finally, a taste of hákarl, that fermented shark.
+Hákarl is made from Greenland shark, which is poisonous due to high levels of urea.
+The traditional preparation method involves placing shark meat in a shallow grave, letting it ferment in place for 6 to 12 weeks, and then hanging it to dry for several months.
+It’s an acquired taste and, just like Eyglo’s grand-dad, the tradition is to follow it up with a shot of Brennivin.

 It wasn’t as bad as I had feared, but it was long way off from good (and probably the worst thing I’ve ever put in my mouth).
-It has a chemical odor like cleaning fluids (or urine), and the taste is foul and the texture rubbery, like chewing on urine-soaked rubber bands.
-I didn’t gag, but I felt like I easily could if I let my concentration drop.
+It has a chemical odor like cleaning fluids (or urine), and the taste is foul with a rubbery texture, like chewing on urine-soaked rubber bands.
+I didn’t gag, but I felt like I easily could if I let my concentration slip.
 I gladly chased it with some Brennivin.
-I ate two of the three cubes of it.
+I ate two of the three cubes of that shark meat.

 cafe at sky lagoon

 The Blue Lagoon has gotten to be too much or us (too. many. people.).
 We are also saddled with memories of being there with 30 people in all instead of 300 (we first visited in 2005 when Iceland entertained ~200,000 tourists a year; now they entertain ~1.2 million a year).
-Instead, we tried Sky Lagoon, across the bay from the Reyjavik airport, which just opened last year.
+Instead, we tried Sky Lagoon, across the bay from the Reykjavik airport, which just opened last year.
 We got there right at opening and splurged on the full moo, including private dressing rooms.
-The water could have been warmer (it’s warmer at Blue Lagoon, at least in places) , but this experience is highly recommended.
-We hit the cafe on the way out for a snack.
+The water could have been warmer (it’s warmer at Blue Lagoon, at least in places), but this experience is highly recommended.
+There’s a bar in the water, and we hit the cafe on the way out for a snack.

 One of the goals of going on the food tour was to identify a place to eat our last meal at, and we chose Fjallkonan.
 We ordered the same stuff we sampled and a bowl of cauliflower.
 Just as good, if not better, than during the tour.